10 Ways To Make The Best Use Of Your Time When Self-Isolating20/01/2021, Malminder Gill, Hypotherapist

-The current Coronavirus outbreak has left many of us with more time on our hands as we focus on staying home and avoiding contact to stop the spread of the disease.
-While the outbreak is concerning for us all, there are ways that you can capitalise on this time at home for your own self-improvement, wellbeing and mental health.
+The latest lockdown has left many of us with more time on our hands as we focus on staying home and avoiding contact to stop the spread of the disease.
+While the virus is concerning for us all, there are ways that you can capitalise on this time at home for your own self-improvement, wellbeing and mental health.
 Here are ten ways from award-winning Harley Street Clinical Hypnotherapist, Malminder Gill that you can use your self-improvement self-isolation time to make profound and lasting changes to your life for the better.

 Anxiety can cause sleeplessness, lack of concentration and restlessness.
 It can also make you feel unable to relax and want to dissociate from yourself and the world.
 If the Coronavirus outbreak has led you to feel anxious, then you may find that it is impossible to do anything productive with this time.